-Aaron S. Haleva recently joined Schwabe’s Intellectual Property group, focusing on patent prosecution, patent litigation and technology licensing.
-Intellectual property is a second career for Aaron, which he chose out of a desire to have a front row seat at cutting-edge technologies.
+Aaron S. Haleva is part of Schwabe’s Intellectual Property group, focusing on patent prosecution, patent litigation and technology licensing.
+Intellectual property is a second career for Aaron, which he chose out of a desire to have a front row seat to the development of cutting-edge technologies.

-- Obtained patent protection for several first in their field insurance, credit risk, and health care management predictive modeling technologies for a major international consulting firm.
+- Obtained patent protection for several first-in-their-field insurance, credit risk, and healthcare management predictive modelling technologies for a major international consulting firm.

 - Successfully defended major satellite broadcaster against numerous patent infringement assertions by several non-practicing entities.

-- As outside counsel to major (16-state) inter-agency toll-road group, handled technical aspects of RFP process.
-Based on multiple legal opinions which detailed the infringement risk and potential invalidity of patents asserted by a prominent prospective vendor against the technologies of other potential vendors, the inter-agency group obtained a significant multi-million dollar cost savings over several years.
+- As outside counsel to a major (16-state) interagency toll-road group, handled technical aspects of RFP process.
+Based on multiple legal opinions that detailed the infringement risk and potential invalidity of patents asserted by a prominent prospective vendor against the technologies of other potential vendors, the interagency group obtained a significant multi-million dollar cost savings over several years.

 - Created and obtained patent protection for fluid and mist dispensing technologies integrating precise control of separate fluid and air circuits.